What is Downspout?

 When water accumulates on the rooftop of your home from rain, snowfall, and condensation, it flows down the roof and into a gutter system.
 Gutters collect the rainwater and stop it from pouring down the side of your property, where it would otherwise drench homeowners and passersby.

 In addition, without gutters, water would pool around your home’s foundation, causing additional damage risks to your basement and home’s exterior and foundation.
-Downspouts are vertical, pipe-like structures connected to gutters erected along the sides of buildings to move water away from home effectively and into a specified drainage network.
+Downspouts are vertical, pipe-like structures connected to gutters erected along the sides of buildings to effectively move water away from the house into a specified drainage network.

 What is the Nickel Bronze Downspout Nozzle?